rubiojr/rapi/docs/index.md

 To make the process of finding pack file that contains a given blob much faster, Restic builds an index that is persisted to disk.

-Let's create a test repository and backup some files to ilustrate this.
+Let's create a test repository and backup some files to illustrate this.

 ```
 ./scrtip/init-test-repo